pedroscaff/cv/README.md

 I'm a backend focused software generalist with a broad range of skills.
 I can work with different technologies and learn fast.
 I have experience working with high quality standards and agile teams.
 I like setting up processes and helping teams work better and be more productive.
 I highly value a healthy and happy work environment.

-I'm currently working as a software engineer at [Vay](https://vay.io).
-I work in a team of four backend engineers developing a ride-hailing platform.
-We have been developing a distributed system with Golang and Kafka to fulfill diverse requirements, not only from the core service (delivering a vehicle to a customer), but also to manage the fleet status and develop tools for operations.
+My last job was as a software engineer at [Vay](https://vay.io).
+I worked in a team of four backend engineers developing a ride-hailing platform.
+We developed a distributed system with Golang and Kafka to fulfill diverse requirements, not only from the core service (delivering a vehicle to a customer), but also to manage the fleet status and develop tools for operations.

 ## Experience